Agilefreaks/apibugfreak/README.md

 with your application and centralize issues in a main repository

 It's composed out of 3 parts so far:
-- this project, a api and web application
+- this project, api and web application
 - [Windows Client](https://github.com/balauru/winbugfreak)
 - [Android Client](https://github.com/Agilefreaks/droidbugfreak)